POSITION: Managing Director, Global Food and Agriculture Program

 TEAM: Global Food and Agriculture Program

 The Chicago Council on Global Affairs (“the Council”) is an independent, nonpartisan membership organization that provides information, fosters dialogue, and builds understanding about what is happening in the world and why it matters to people in Chicago, the United States, and around the globe.
-At a time when large-scale political, cultural, and technological changes and disruptions are driving momentous and historical shifts in the global order, the Council offers Chicago and the world a trusted, balanced voice on foreign policy and America’s engagement in the world.
+At a time when large-scale political, cultural, and technological changes and disruptions are driving momentous and historical shifts in the global affairs, the Council offers Chicago and the world a trusted, balanced voice on foreign policy and America’s engagement in the world.

 Specific responsibilities of the Managing Director include: